RafaelMoro/Conf-Merch/README.md

-# Platzi Merch
+# Conf Merch

-Platzi Merch is a fictional front end of an e-commerce of Platzi.
+Conf Merch is a fictional front end of an e-commerce.

 ## Usage

 The website starts with a Home page showing the products where you can add them to the cart.
 You may see how many items you've added to the cart on the icon on the header on the top right part of the screen.
+You may click the product by clicking the image, title, description to see more information, more images.
+If you click on "Comprar", you'll add that item to the cart.
 If you click the shopping cart icon, a modal is shown with the quantity of each products you decided to buy.
 You can delete any product from the cart, add more or put a specific quantity.